broadinstitute/warp/pipelines/broad/reprocessing/external/wgs/ExternalWholeGenomeReprocessing.changelog.md

 2023-08-23 (Date of Last Commit)

 * Updated VerifyBamID docker image in BamProcessing.wdl to fix security vulnerabilities, this update has no effect on this pipeline.
-* Updated the VCF validation step to only use "--no-overlaps" argument for reblocked vcfs
+* Updated the VCF validation step to only use \"--no-overlaps\" argument for reblocked vcfs

 # 2.1.12
 2023-03-20 (Date of Last Commit)